RWTH-EBC/TEASER/doc/teaser.Logic.BuildingObjects.TypeBuildings.rst

 **Description**

 The TEASER4 typebuilding package contains different modules for the creation and parametrisation of typebuildings.
-In general these typebuildings are use to create usable dataset of buildings out of limited building information.
-For this, the methods are based on the following principles according to Lichtmess (fixme):
+In TEASER4 these typebuildings are used to create usable dataset of buildings out of limited building information.
+For this, the methods are based on the following principles according to Lichtmess (fixme Lichtme.2010):

 #.
 The building envelopes are based on the building net floor area (net leased area in the following)

 #.
 The building envelopes can automatically assigned to the thermal zones

+These principles are mainly used to handle the building envelopes of typebuildings.
-In addition (fixme) it is necessary to use statistic data for the following Points:
+In addition it is necessary to use statistic data for the following Points:

 * number of thermal zones